rohan-paul/Javascript-Common-Challenges-Problems/Readme.md

-This repo is just a collection of my JavaScript codes purely for my own learning and practicing random codes from various books (mainly JavaScript Cookbook) and other problem sources.
+This repo is a collection of common JavaScript problems, for my own learning and practicing.